obetomuniz/tatooine/docs/engines/SPA.md

   },
   // selectors: Object => Maps the selectors that contain data
   selectors: {
-    // root: Object => Allows access a markup HTML Node List that will have the data mapped
+    // root: Object => Allows access a HTML Node List that will have the data mapped
     root: {
         // value: String => Query selector of the HTML Node List.
 (E.g.: 'ul li', '.articles-list article', etc.)
         value: '...'